-A student transferring from another accredited seminary must complete at least his last 30 semester hours at the Center.
+A student transferring from another accredited seminary must complete at least his or her last 30 semester credits at the Center.

 Courses in denominational history, polity, and doctrine are required by the constituent denominations.
 For students in the S.T.M., S.T.D., and D. Min. programs such courses are regarded as preliminary.